Range-Protocol/contracts/README.md

 - Anyone wanting to exit from vault can call `burn` function with the amount of owned vault shares they want to burn.
 This burns portion of active liquidity from Uniswap V3 pool equivalent to user's share of the pool and returns user the resulting token amounts along with the user's share from inactive liquidity (fees collected + unprovisioned liquidity) from the vault.
 - At the times of high volatility, vault manager can remove liquidity from current tick range making all the vault liquidity inactive.
 The vault's status is changed to `out of the position` yet minting continues based on the `token0` and `token1` ratio in the pool and users are minted vault shares based on this ratio.
 If the total supply goes to zero while the pool is `out of the position` then minting is stopped since at that point there will be no reference ratio to mint vault shares based upon.
 The vault must update the ticks to start accepting liquidity into a newer tick range.
 - Vault manager can perform swap between `token0` and `token1` to convert assets to a specific ratio using `swap` function for providing liquidity to newer tick range through `addLiquidity` function.
-- Part of collected fee from Uniswap V3 pool is provided to vault manager and treasury.
-Treasury fee is fixed at 2.5% while the manager fee is capped at 10% of the total accrued fee.
+- Part of collected fee from Uniswap V3 pool is provided to vault manager.
 - Manager can update the manager fee which is maxed at 10%.

 # Scope